>

 Introduction

-When quantifying gene expression levels using sequencing data obtained from RNA-Seq analysis, a mapping step is generally required.
-Mapping refers to the process of aligning read sequences (FASTQ files) to matching positions on a reference sequence.
-Commonly used mapping software for RNA-Seq includes HISAT2, STAR, Bowtie2.
+When quantifying gene expression from sequencing data obtained through RNA-Seq, a mapping step is typically performed.
+Mapping is the process of aligning read sequences (FASTQ files) to their corresponding positions on a reference sequence.
+Popular mapping tools used in RNA-Seq include HISAT2, STAR, and Bowtie2.
 This page explains how to use TopHat2.

-Note that TopHat2 is an older software tool, so in most cases it is recommended to use HISAT2 or STAR instead.
+Please note that TopHat2 is an older tool, so using HISAT2 or STAR is generally recommended instead.

 Installation

-To use TopHat2, a Bowtie2 index is required.
-If you install TopHat2 using Conda, Bowtie2 will be installed automatically.
+TopHat2 requires a Bowtie2 index.
+If you install TopHat2 via Conda, Bowtie2 will be installed automatically along with it.

 $ conda install -c bioconda tophat